Exclusive: ACT Inc raises test prices abroad to fund cheating fight

-LONDON/SHANGHAI The maker of the ACT college-entrance exam, which has been struggling to contain an international cheating epidemic, is raising its fees for overseas test-takers by $10 to pay for enhanced security.
+LONDON/SHANGHAI (Reuters) - The maker of the ACT college-entrance exam, which has been struggling to contain an international cheating epidemic, is raising its fees for overseas test-takers by $10 to pay for enhanced security.

 The price increase was described in a letter sent last month to a college counselor in China and reviewed by Reuters.
 "The fee increases will cover costs for new test security measures," it stated.
 ACT Inc spokesman Ed Colby confirmed the measure.